volschin/fritzbox_exporter/README.md

 Other changes:
   - replaced digest authentication code with own implementation
   - improved error messages
-  - **New:** test mode prints details about all SOAP Actions and their parameters
+  - test mode prints details about all SOAP Actions and their parameters
-  - **New:** collect option to directly test collection of results
+  - collect option to directly test collection of results
-  - **New:** additional metrics to collect details about connected hosts and DECT devices
+  - additional metrics to collect details about connected hosts and DECT devices
-  - **New:** support to use results like hostname or MAC address as labels to metrics
+  - support to use results like hostname or MAC address as labels to metrics
-  - **New:** support for metrics from lua APIs (e.g. CPU temperature, utilization, ...)
+  - support for metrics from lua APIs (e.g. CPU temperature, utilization, ...)

 ## Building